-The scope of this project will include articles and reviews about the book, the movie, the author and the director.
-The scope will also include my analysis of the book (which I will read) and the movie (which I will watch).
+The scope of this project will include articles and reviews about the book, the movie, the author, and the director.
+The scope will also include my analysis of the book and the movie.
 I will not only compare and contrast the perspectives of the reviews, but I will include my perspectives in the comparison and contrast as well.
 This way there are several different viewpoints and we will see who agrees, disagrees, and is neutral.
 Now as successful as the book is, more research exists about McMillan personally than her award winning novel.
 Although this is a limitation, it works in my favor and it sets my project apart from anyone else who has done this prior to me.
 It gives me better insight on understanding McMillan as an author, which will help me understand her work better (motifs, writing style, themes).

 Methodology

-This research project that seeks to ask: does the audience gain and/or lose when the director’s vision differs from that of the original author’s?
+This research project that seeks to ask: what does the audience gain and/or lose when the director’s vision differs from that of the original author’s?
 In this rhetorical analysis of the Waiting to Exhale book and box office film, I will use dramatistic criticism as my approach.
 I chose it as my approach because it answers the empirical question of how a person explains their actions.
 I will be using the criticism’s method, dramatistic pentad.
-Kenneth Burke, its developer, says the Dramatistic Pentad is an instrument used as a set of relational or functional principles.
-To drama, the pentad is dissolution and also has a similar relationship to journalist’s strong usage of the five W’s and one H (who, what, when, where, why, and how).
-However the Pentad is done through the five key elements of human drama – act (what was done), scene (where it was done), agent (who did it), agency (how the speaker did it, methods or techniques), and purpose (why it happened).
+Kenneth Burke, its developer, says the dramatistic pentad is an instrument used as a set of relational or functional principles.
+To drama, the pentad is dissolution and also has a similar relationship to journalist’s strong usage of the five W’s and one H (who, what, where, how, and why).
+However the pentad is done through the five key elements of human drama – act (what was done), scene (where it was done), agent (who did it), agency (how the speaker did it, methods or techniques), and purpose (why it happened).
 I will use both the book and film as primary sources, as well as reviews I have found on both, and give my own analysis of them both too.
 The information from the various reviews will go hand in hand with the book and film, clearly tying in my research question.

 The first chapter will give a general overview of Terry McMillan and her work, Waiting to Exhale, the book.
 I’ll then give a general overview of Forest Whitaker, director of the box office film.
 The second portion of the chapter will pose my research question: what does it mean when the director’s vision differs from that of the author’s?
 What does the audience gain and/or lose?
 I will then offer an explanation as to why this is important.
 The third section will discuss the scope and the limitations of this project.
 Finally, I will outline the methodology and organizational pattern being used in this research project.

-In Chapter Two I will review and discuss the literature of what other scholars have said about the book and movie of Waiting to Exhale.
+In chapter two I will review and discuss the literature of what other scholars have said about the book and movie of Waiting to Exhale.
 What has already been talked about and published will be discussed and what has been said yet will too.
 With the given information, I will determine as to whether or not the claims in each source compare, contrast, and/or contradict each other.